ash/raku-course/essentials/strings/string-concatenation/quiz2/index.md

 {% include menu.html %}

-Notice that Raku will automatically convert a number if you want to concatenate it to a string.
-In each of the parts below, check the lines that print the given string.
+Raku automatically converts a number if you want to concatenate it to a string.
+In each of the parts below, select the lines that print the required string.

 ## 1

-Which lines print `Alpha2`?
+Which of the lines print `Alpha2`?

 {:.quiz}
 1 | say &apos;Alpha2&apos;;
 0 | say &apos;Alpha&apos; 2; | A space is a syntax error here.
 1 | say &apos;Alpha&apos;, &apos;2&apos;; | There is no string concatenation, but the result is correct.
 1 | say &apos;Alpha&apos; ~ &apos;2&apos;;
-1 | say &apos;Alpha&apos; ~ 2; | A number is converted to a string and then is concatenated.
+1 | say &apos;Alpha&apos; ~ 2; | A number is converted to a string and then concatenated.
-0 | say &apos;Alpha&apos; + 2; | A `+` does not concatenate strings.
+0 | say &apos;Alpha&apos; + 2; | A `+` does not do string concatenation.
 0 | say &apos;Alpha&apos; .
 2; | Neither does a `.`.

 ## 2

-Which lines print `123`?
+Which of these lines print `123`?

 {:.quiz}
 1 | say 1 ~ 2 ~ 3; | String concatenation here, even for numbers.